zigbeefordomoticz/Domoticz-Zigbee/readme.md

   `sudo pip3 install voluptuous pycrypto aiosqlite crccheck pyusb attr attrs aiohttp pyserial-asyncio`

-## Plugin first installation or first time on release 6.xxx
+## Plugin first installation or first time on release 6.xxx (for now beta6)

 The first time you have to install the plugin via the `git clone` command, or you have been move to the release 6.x.